endink/caching-kotlin/readme.md

 ## What News in 1.5.x

-- :smile: Kotlin (json/protobuf) serialization support added for redis
+- :smile: Kotlin (json/protobuf) serialization support added for redis.
-- :smile: GraalVM support added
+- :smile: GraalVM support added.
-- :smile: Redis atomic operations: set/remove multi key/values
+- :smile: Redis atomic operations: set/remove multi key/values.
+- :smile: A serializer parameter added to the `set`/`getOrSet` method, you can set a different serializer on each key.

 just configure this: